-Visen adds that the ‘correct set’ overlap will ensure the functioning of the frame; it is, therefore, advisable to position the sash always from the lock side (critical dimension) thereby allowing the hinge side to take‐up any tolerances (floating dimension).
+Visen adds that the ‘correct set’ overlap will ensure the functioning of the frame; it is, therefore, advisable to position the sash always from the lock side (critical dimension) thereby allowing the hinge side to take up any tolerances (floating dimension).
 Builders factor in specifications like brands, usability, quality, makes and models and products are required by specific project designs, says Eshwar.
 All products selected go through stringent quality checks to meet customer satisfaction standards.

-According to Raman Sapru, even before embarking on the selection process of hardware, it is important to understand factors that will affect the long-term performance.
-These are: life-safety, emergency egress, loss prevention and security for building occupants.
+According to Raman Sapru, even before embarking on the selection process of hardware, it is important to understand factors that will affect long-term performance.
+These are life-safety, emergency egress, loss prevention and security for building occupants.
 Each of these factors should be examined for every application to determine the door’s performance level.
 It must be noted that some factors will be deemed to be more important than others for a particular set of products.

 Another aspect to consider is the kind of facility where the door is being installed, adds Sapru.
 For example, doors in educational institutions, such as middle schools or high schools, will be subjected to different levels of use than those in an office or retail building.
-In addition to this, one must also keep in mind standardisation of hardware which helps reduce the cost of procurement and maintenance.
+In addition to this, one must also keep in mind the standardisation of hardware which helps reduce the cost of procurement and maintenance.

-Uday Shetty stresses on the need to consider quality (test standards), local technical support, after sales support & local availability / replacement in case of abuse of hardware.
+Uday Shetty stresses on the need to consider quality (test standards), local technical support, after-sales support & local availability/replacement in case of abuse of hardware.

 First of all, consider the weight of the hardware, says Subbaraman.
 Just by looking at a photo of hardware, one cannot decide on the weight and quality, hence it may not be a great idea.
 It is important to determine if it will look “cheap” once installed.
 One needs to definitely check out multiple options as per the requirements before finalising a final one, adds Subbraman.
 Regardless of the price, heavier weight is typically a good indication of a better quality product that will look good.
 Always order a sample to check before placing the full order, adds Subbaraman.
 Finishing the product has to be up to the mark which makes it more reliable to use.

 One more thing that most of the buyers don’t realise is more the use of local products the better it is for maintenance purposes.
 All the buyers get excited and happy when builders offer them homes furnished with foreign products (tiles, fittings, windows, etc.) and make their decision to buy from these builders.
-Which later, down the years causes issues, when the products wear and tear is all loose and it is very difficult to find neither a replacement of the products nor anyone who can help repair it.
+Later, down the years causes issues, when the product’s wear and tear is all loose and it is very difficult to find neither a replacement of the products nor anyone who can help repair it.
 That is why, we always, prefer, local market products.